kkpan11/ete/doc/tutorial/tutorial_smartview.rst

 The :class:`Layout <layout>` documentation has a complete list of options.

-Let's see some examples of how to modify tree style.
+Let's see some examples of how to modify the tree style.

 Example of simple change